There are so many things I wish I knew when I was 18

 At 28, I’d say I feel more matured but if only 18 year old me knew these things.
 Life would have been so much easier!

 Any thoughts?
 Or anything to add?
-Feel free in the comments below.
+Feel free in the comments below and let me know what you think about “Things I Wish I Knew When I Was 18.”
 Getting older is great as long as your also getting wiser!